UWNetworksLab/uProxy-lib/README.md

 ```

 Then goto the relevant main.html file in the relevant sample directory of: `http://localhost:8000/build/dev/samples/` in your web-browser.
 Samples should be self-explanatory.
 Follow instructions and type stuff in text boxes. :)

+## Development conventions

+All typescript reference inclusions should be to files in `build/third_party/typings`.
+This provides a single location so that created `.d.ts` files that define ambient contexts, which themselves may reference other `.d.ts` files, always have a common directory structure for finding other typings.